joinpursuit/AC_4_Web/units/react/lessons/react_select/react_select.md

 ### Lesson

-In the last lesson we have seen different uses of a text input in react.
+In the last lesson we have seen different uses of text input in React.
 We can apply similar principles to other common form components.

 #### Select: [Likes Ice Cream](https://codesandbox.io/s/kwvqk2l405)

-Let's say that we want to ask the users if they likes ice cream.
+Let's say that we want to ask the users if they like ice cream.

 We will define our state to have a `likesIceCream` property, which we will initially set to the string `"yes"`.